newville/pyshortcuts/README.md

 Pyshortcuts is cross-platform, supporting Windows, MacOS, and Linux each in the way that is most natural for the OS.
 On Windows, a Shortcut or Link is created.
-On MacOS, a minimal but compplete Application is created.
+On MacOS, a minimal but complete Application is created.
 On Linux a ".desktop" file is created.
 For all OSes, the shortcut is put either directly on the Desktop or in a folder on the Desktop of the current user.
 This means that there is no  need for elevated permission and no writing to system-level files (registry, /Applications, /usr/bin).
 After the shortcut has been created,